ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 The Column attribute
 ^^^^^^^^^^^^^^^^^^^^

-Earlier you used the Column attribute to change column name mapping.
-In the code for the Department entity, the Column attribute is being used to change SQL data type mapping so that the column will be defined using the SQL Server money type in the database:
+Earlier you used the ``Column`` attribute to change column name mapping.
+In the code for the Department entity, the ``Column`` attribute is being used to change SQL data type mapping so that the column will be defined using the SQL Server money type in the database:

 .. code-block:: c#

   [Column(TypeName="money")]
   public decimal Budget { get; set; }

-Column mapping is generally not required, because the Entity Framework usually chooses the appropriate SQL Server data type based on the CLR type that you define for the property.
-The CLR decimal type maps to a SQL Server decimal type.
+Column mapping is generally not required, because the Entity Framework chooses the appropriate SQL Server data type based on the CLR type that you define for the property.
+The CLR ``decimal`` type maps to a SQL Server ``decimal`` type.
 But in this case you know that the column will be holding currency amounts, and the money data type is more appropriate for that.

 Foreign key and navigation properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The foreign key and navigation properties reflect the following relationships:

 A department may or may not have an administrator, and an administrator is always an instructor.
-Therefore the InstructorID property is included as the foreign key to the Instructor entity, and a question mark is added after the int type designation to mark the property as nullable.
-The navigation property is named Administrator but holds an Instructor entity:
+Therefore the ``InstructorID`` property is included as the foreign key to the Instructor entity, and a question mark is added after the ``int`` type designation to mark the property as nullable.
+The navigation property is named ``Administrator`` but holds an Instructor entity:

 .. code-block:: c#